-We've had good tempeh and we've had mediocre tempeh.
+We’ve had good tempeh and we’ve had mediocre tempeh.
 At its best, the soybean cake is rich and nutty.
 At its worst, tempeh can be bitter or bland.
-We grew up eating tempeh and enjoy its earthiness, but for some, it's an acquired taste.
-Here are five ways to prepare tempeh and enhance its potential for excellent texture and flavor.
+We grew up eating tempeh and enjoy its earthiness, but for some, it’s an acquired taste.
+In preparing tempeh, there are five ways to enhance its potential for excellent texture and flavor.

 1. Steamed.
 If you find tempeh to be too bitter straight out of the package, steaming it can help.
 Place sliced tempeh in a saucepan and cover with water or vegetable broth.
 Bring liquid to a boil, reduce heat, and simmer for 10 minutes.
 Then remove the tempeh and proceed with marinating, grilling, baking, or otherwise seasoning and cooking it.